An overview of fatty acids

-Fatty acids represent a substantial part of lipids in human body and are important sources of energy.
-They are either saturated or unsaturated carbosylic acids containing carbon chains between 2 and 36 carbon atoms in length.
-Although more than 60 fatty acids have been found in blood plasma and tissues, only a fraction of them is relevant from the biological perspective.
+Fatty acids, which represent a substantial part of lipids in the human body, are important sources of energy.
+Fatty acids can either be saturated or unsaturated carboxylic acids containing carbon chains between 2 and 36 carbon atoms in length.
+Although more than 60 fatty acids have been identified in the blood plasma and tissues, only a fraction are biologically relevant.

 The large body of epidemiological evidence about total fat content, fatty acids and human health show that major groups of fatty acids are associated with diverse health effects.
 When the diet lacks adequate amounts of specific fatty acids, deficiency symptoms will arise as specific clinical entities.
 Conversely, increased content of saturated fatty acids may result in dyslipidemia.

-Arachidonic acid can form prostaglandins and thromboxanes – hormone-like lipids that promote blood clotting, induce inflammation and cause smooth muscle contraction.
-In alternative pathway it can also form leukotrienes, which are one of the most potent inflammatory agents in the human organism.
+Arachidonic acid can form prostaglandins and thromboxanes, which are hormone-like lipids that promote blood clotting, induce inflammation and cause smooth muscle contraction.
+In an alternative pathway, arachidonic acid can also form leukotrienes, which are one of the most potent inflammatory agents in the human body.

-The necessity of metabolism is reflected by the increasing potency of each substance in the form of an essential fatty acid, as it moves down the chain from linoleic to arachidonic acid; hence to achieve full range of activities, linoleic acid must be metabolized to other substances.
-Therefore it can be considered as analogous to provitamines.
+The necessity of metabolism for is reflected by the increasing potency of each substance that is eventually formed by this essential fatty acid.
+Therefore, to achieve a full range of activities, linoleic acid must be metabolized to other substances, which allows this fatty acid to also be considered analogous to provitamins.

-In infants, delta-6-desaturase is too immature to provide the desired metabolism of linoleic acid, which is a reason why human milk contains gamma-linoleic acid, dihomo-gamma-linoleic acid and arachidonic acid.
-In contrast, conventional infant formula milks have only linoleic and alpha-linolenic acid, which can lead to a deficiency state in formula-fed infants.
+In infants, delta-6-desaturase is too immature to provide the desired metabolism of linoleic acid, which is the reason why human milk contains gamma-linoleic acid, dihomo-gamma-linoleic acid, and arachidonic acid.
+In contrast, conventional infant formulas only provide linoleic and alpha-linolenic acid, which can lead to a deficiency state in formula-fed infants.

 Health benefits of conjugated linoleic acids

-Conjugated linoleic acids (CLA) refers to a heterogeneous group of constitutional and geometric isomers of linoleic acid, which are predominantly found in milk, milk products, meat and meat products of ruminants.
-The effect of CLA on human health became the subject of interest after one study demonstrated inhibitory effects on mouse epidermal neoplasia.
+Conjugated linoleic acids (CLAs) refers to a heterogeneous group of constitutional and geometric isomers of linoleic acid, which are predominantly found in milk, milk products, meat, and meat products of ruminants.
+The effect of CLAs on human health originally became the subject of interest after one study demonstrated their inhibitory effects on mouse epidermal neoplasia.

-CLA can provoke a wide spectrum of beneficial effects in various cell culture and animal models of disease.
-However, some studies have reported ambiguous or harmful effects of CLA supplementation and there is less evidence from direct studies on humans, thus careful consideration and further investigation is warranted.
+CLAs can provoke a wide spectrum of beneficial effects in various in vitro and in vivo models of disease.
+However, some studies have reported ambiguous or harmful effects of CLA supplementation.
+Additionally, there is less evidence that has been collected from direct studies on humans; therefore, careful consideration and further investigation are warranted.

-Research has shown that CLA has a significant inhibitory effect on the establishment and progression of atherosclerosis in animal models.
-Both LDL cholesterol to HDL cholesterol and total cholesterol to HDL cholesterol ratios are reduced when CLA is fed to the test animals.
+Research has shown that CLAs have a significant inhibitory effect on the establishment and progression of atherosclerosis in animal models.
+Both low-density lipoprotein (LDL) cholesterol to high-density lipoprotein (HDL) cholesterol, as well as total cholesterol to HDL cholesterol ratios, are reduced when CLAs are fed to the test animals.

-There is also proof of CLA blocking the growth and spread of malignant tumors, primarily by influencing cell replication and mechanisms of carcinogenesis.
-The increase in mineralized bone formation was demonstrated in several experiments as well.
+There is also proof that CLAs block the growth and spread of malignant tumors, primarily by influencing cell replication and mechanisms of carcinogenesis.
+CLAs have also been found to increase the formation of mineralized bones in several experiments.

-On the other hand, it has been shown that CLA can induce insulin resistance and fatty liver.
-Also, a deeper and more detailed investigation into the complex network of anti-obesity regulatory pathways is necessary to improve our understanding how exactly this compound can affect body weight control.
+On the other hand, CLAs have also been found to induce insulin resistance and fatty liver.
+These results thereby point to the need to conduct a more detailed investigation into the complex network of anti-obesity regulatory pathways to improve the understanding of how exactly CLAs can affect body weight control.